North Dakota Child Protection Program

 Professionals having knowledge of or reasonable cause to suspect that a child is abused or neglected, or has died as a result of abuse or neglect, must make a report of the circumstances.

-Those professionals required to report are any:
+Professionals required to report are:

 Reporting Suspected Child Abuse or Neglect

 A person mandated to report, or any person wanting to report suspected child abuse or neglect, should contact the County Social Service Office in the county where the child is.
 Each of the 53 County Social Service Offices serve as the N.D.
 Department of Human Services' designee for child protection services.